tsirbunen/cookbook/README.md

 - Components should be smaller !!!
 - Functions should be smaller !!!
-- Functions are often placed outside of the component that use them so that it would be easier to see what the component actually does.
-This applies mainly to functions that do not need to, for example, set some state variable, but merely calculate some outcome for given input params.
 - Css-styles are placed in the same files that they are used in, below the component code at the end of the file.

 ### Codebase overall structure

-The structure of the project is very much **dictated by the Next.js framework** selected.
+The structure of the project is very much **dictated by the selected Next.js framework**.
 The main structure is provided in the skeleton below, followed by a table with some descriptions.

 ```
 cookbook/